 All of the girls in Bokurano have their plucky moments, specially Anko Tokosumi, Kana Ushiro and Youko Machi.

 Fatal Fury: Despite being helpless in combat and painfully knowing it, Sulia Gaudeamus keeps going on and doing her best to help Terry, Joe, Andy and Mai stop her evil brother, Laocorn, and save him from himself.
 And if she has to commit suicide to save him... she will.

 Mai is this too, despite her bad luck in battles.
 More noticeable in the games, tho.

-And Kim's wife, Hot Mom Myenungsuk.
-In a subtle Crowning Moment of Awesome, when Kim was in the receiving end of a Curb-Stomp Battle, she kept her cool and her trust in him, refusing to cry and break down for the sake of him and their kids as well as herself.
+And Kim's wife, Myenungsuk.
+In a subtle Crowning Moment Of Awesome, when Kim was in the receiving end of a Curb-Stomp Battle, she kept her cool and her trust in him, refusing to cry and break down for the sake of him and their kids as well as herself.

 Code Geass: Kallen Kouzuki When faced against the now practically superhuman Suzaku, she fights him to a standstill, reducing * both * of their machines to scrap before finally destroying Suzaku's machine with the very last blow she has left before her machine shuts down.
 Suzaku even wonders aloud how he can't beat her, even with his "live" Geass.